chevereto/v3-docs/setup/system/environment.md

 ### Application servers

 For these you will be running PHP CLI so you should be able to pass those at `php.ini` for your CLI.
 You can also `export` those in your shell.
-Kindly refer to the documentation of each application server for the best way to pass those to Chevereto.
+Refer to the documentation of each application server for the best way to pass those to Chevereto.

 ### Container

-Pass the environment variables directly to the container run command or at `docker-compose` layer.
+Pass the environment variables to the container run command or at `docker-compose` layer.

 ## Assets variables